dbell1867/T_Display_S3_AMOLED/README.md

-# Lilygo T-Display S3 AMOLED Projects
+# Lilygo T-Display S3 AMOLED Practice Projects

 These experiments are largely influenced / inspired by the work done by VolosR.
 The original desire was to explore using this board, with a beautiful AMOLED screen, using CircuitPython.
 Python and CircuitPython being the languages with which I have the most experience.
-Since this board is not yet supported on CIrcuitPython, and I do not have the skill to add the support for this board, I have chosen to play with Arduino.
-The project by VolosR, using Arduino, have been very helpful to get started.
+Since this board is not yet supported on CircuitPython, and I do not have the skill to add the support for this board, I have chosen to play with Arduino.
+The projects by VolosR, using Arduino and the Lilygo T-Display S3 AMOLED, have been very helpful to get started.

 ## Projects
 min_req:  The absolute minimum required code to make something appear on the screen.
 Currently not really the minimum as it has a draw function.
-Minimum can be handles in the 'setup' and 'loop'
+Minimum can be handled in the 'setup' and 'loop'.
+Will update to reflect this.

 circular_sprite_logic:  Playing with the circular dial code of VolosR to understand more complex sprite projects.

-sprite_rotation:  Learning about rotating sprites and postion text.
+sprite_rotation:  Learning about rotating sprites and text position.

 button_test:  Learning to use buttons to control events.
 Extension to the sprite_rotation example.